chris-ch/llama2-py-inference/README.md

 generally accepted way of handling external packages in Python.

-_numpy_ (and _pandas_) are both exceptions, only because they are remotely related to the BLAS library (in fact the purpose of _numpy_ was to provide an access to that library), which was originally written in Fortran, which was originally written on punchcards, where every character was thoroughly counted indeed.
+_numpy_ (and _pandas_) are both exceptions, only because they are remotely related to the BLAS library (in fact the purpose of _numpy_ was to provide access to that library), which was originally written in Fortran, which was originally written on punchcards, where every character was thoroughly counted indeed.
 So, bottom-line: I am not going to  shorten _numpy_ into _np_ only because someone wrote the BLAS library in Fortran in the 70s.